jellyfin/jellyfin/README.md

 #### Running With Visual Studio Code

-To run the project with Visual Studio Code you will first need to open the repository directory with Visual Studio Code using the `Open Folder...` option.

-Second, you need to [install the recommended extensions for the workspace](https://code.visualstudio.com/docs/editor/extension-gallery#_recommended-extensions).
+In Visual Studio Code, open the workspace by choosing `File` > `Open Folder...` and selecting the repository directory.

+Next, [install the recommended extensions for the workspace](https://code.visualstudio.com/docs/editor/extension-gallery#_recommended-extensions).
+When you first open the workspace, Visual Studio Code may prompt you to install recommended extensions.
+Another way to find these is to navigate to `View` > `Extensions`, and then type `@recommended` in the filter.
 Note that extension recommendations are classified as either "Workspace Recommendations" or "Other Recommendations", but only the "Workspace Recommendations" are required.
+If you don't already have the [.NET SDK](https://dotnet.microsoft.com/en-us/download) installed, the extension setup will guide you through installing it.

+Build the project by choosing `Terminal` > `Run Build Task...`.
+The integrated terminal will appear and show the progress of the build.
+After it completes, press any key to close the terminal.

+Place the [web client static files](#installing-the-web-client) into the build output directory.
+The initial build will have created a directory in the repository at path `Jellyfin.Server/bin/Debug/net8.0` (or similar, based on your SDK version).
+Place the web client static files in a subdirectory called `jellyfin-web`.

-After the required extensions are installed, you can run the server by pressing `F5`.
+Run the server for debugging by pressing `F5`.

 #### Running From The Command Line